Writing a very important document needs some care, a reliable backup is crucial.

 I have been using Carbon Copy Cloner for keeping bootable backups.
 CCC also keeps versions of files, to be fair.
 But, the versioning system in CCC is not really useful to keep track of changes in a file.
 That is when I decided to migrate to Chronosync.
 This beast does both the syncing and the versioning like a pro.

 Chronosyc permits a more fine-tuned backup and versioning schema.
 You can tell it to backup some folders just once in a day (say the downloads folder) while versioning the most active, working folder, Projects folder, every 30 minutes.
-Best of all, you will never feel the pressure on your mac.
-Since you can dissect your backups to your like, Chronosync doesn’t eat up your RAM or heat up your machine.
+Best of all, your mac will never be chocking and crying due to over-working.
+Since you can dissect your backups into manageable bits, Chronosync doesn’t eat up your RAM or heat up your CPU, unlike the TimeMachine.